charliecalvert/CloudNotes/Assignments/React/ReactPropsSanityTests.md

 In that code, **elfQuery** is similar to **queryServer** in **week03-rest-basics** and **setData** is similar to **setData** in **week03-rest-basics**.

-After checking for four methods, it then checks if a specific set of files are found in the components folder.
-I think that part is entirely self-explanatory, so I will focus on the code that looks for four specific methods.
+After checking for four methods, the Sanity tests then check if a specific set of files are found in the **components** folder.
+I think that part is entirely self-explanatory, so I have focused on the code that looks for four specific methods that I want to see.

 ## But I don't Have any Gists {#no-gists}